toptensoftware/flashy/flashy/README.md

 sudo npm install -g @toptensoftware/flashy
 ```

-Next you need to copy the bootloader kernel image files to the SD card of your Pi.
-The kernel
+Next you need to copy the bootloader kernel image files along with the other files require to boot
+([see here](https://github.com/rsta2/circle/blob/master/boot/README)) to the SD card of your Pi.
+The
-images are included in the installed package and can be extracted using the `--bootloader` option:
+bootloader kernel images are included with Flashy and can be extracted using the `--bootloader` option:

 eg: To place a copy of the kernel images in the root of drive D: